 Joke mini-BagBoy now without a servo motor and pneumatic system.
 Performance and size pointed toward a PD6-N Plug & Drive stepper motor from Nanotec.

-Sheet rolls are clamped, rolled out to the required length, cut, and are fused with a base seam at the same time.
-All standard devices from Joke work in this way.
+Sheet rolls are clamped, rolled out to the required length, cut, and are welded with a base seam at the same time.
+All standard devices from joke work in this way.
 This is why the decision for a particular drive component seemed easy: servo motors with motion control, as used in all models in the large range from the renowned manufacturer.
-They provided the positioning accuracy and speed necessary to produce bags to exact lengths.
-However, there was a hitch in this tried and tested solution: It was not compact enough for the planned size of the mini-BagBoy 400.
+They provided the positioning accuracy and speed necessary to produce bags with exact lengths.
+However, there was a hitch in this tried-and-tested solution: It was not compact enough for the planned size of the mini-BagBoy 400.

 "The search was on for stepper motors with the same functionality," recalls Schumacher, who was in charge of the development project.
 Two drives per machine were to ensure precise functioning to achieve the right bag length and a straight cut.
 One drive actuates the feed roller and controls the feed length, which corresponds to the bag length.
 The second stepper motor is required for the cutting and welding equipment.
 Joke uses the pulse welding process in all devices, where the sealing bar moves downwards simultaneously with the cutting movement of the top blade.
 In the lower position, the bag is then sealed against a rubber plate.
 After cutting, the bags drop onto a delivery table.
 Here the drive generates an entire working stroke with one revolution.
 "The advantage of stepper motors is the optimal interplay between the feed and lifting movement that can be accurately coordinated with speed optimization," says the Project Manager.

 The mini-BagBoy can produce bags with a film width between 400 and 600mm and lengths between 15 and 4000mm and more, including on multiple tracks.
 "The machine is ideal for manufacturing small runs of different bag sizes at low-cost," confirms the Project Manager.
-Customers have found exactly the same thing, and several machines have already been sold.
+Customers seem to agree because quite a few machines have already been sold.